The Best Auto Insurance Companies 2026

 • Below-average J.D.
 Power claims satisfaction ratings

 Progressive has carved out a niche by offering specialized coverage options that other insurers don't provide.
-Their Name Your Price tool allows drivers to customize coverage to fit their budget, while usage-based insurance programs like Snapshot can deliver significant savings for safe drivers.
-The company particularly excels at serving young drivers with competitive rates.
+Their Snapshot usage-based program can reduce premiums by 10–30% for safe, low-mileage drivers.
+The company particularly excels at serving young drivers and high-risk car insurance customers with competitive rates despite imperfect records.

 5. State Farm

-State Farm's extensive agent network and family-friendly approach make it a solid choice for those who value personal relationships and local service.
+State Farm's massive local agent network and family-friendly approach make it a solid choice for those who value personal relationships and in-person service.

 Pros